Table of Contents

 Important

-The SSL/TLS certificate used by the Elasticsearch server must be trusted by the server hosting the full text indexing extension.
+The TLS certificate used by the Elasticsearch server must be trusted by the server hosting the Full Text Indexing component.

 Configuration